magento/devdocs/guides/v2.0/install-gde/prereq/mysql_remote.md

 *	<a href="#instgde-prereq-mysql-remote-install">Install the Magento software</a>

 <h2 id="instgde-prereq-mysql-remote-over">When to set up a remote database connection</h2>
 This topic discusses how to set up a connection from your Magento web node to a MySQL server on another host.
 If you have a separate database host, you must perform the tasks discussed in this topic to install and use the Magento software.
+(The Magento *web node* is the server on which you installed the Magento software and that runs your web server.)

 <div class="bs-callout bs-callout-info" id="info">
   <p>This is an advanced topic that should be used only by an experienced network administrator or database administrator.
-You must have <code>root</code> access to the file system and to the MySQL database on both hosts.</p>
+You must have <code>root</code> access to the file system on both hosts.</p>
 </div>

 ### Prerequisites
 Before you begin, you must:

 *	<a href="{{ site.gdeurl }}install-gde/prereq/mysql.html">Install MySQL server</a> on the remote database host
+*	<a href="{{ site.gdeurl }}install-gde/prereq/mysql.html#instgde-prereq-mysql-config">Create a database instance</a> on the database server
 *	Install the MySQL client on your Magento web node.
 Consult MySQL documentation for details.
-*	<a href="{{ site.gdeurl }}install-gde/prereq/mysql.html#instgde-prereq-mysql-config">Create a database instance</a> on the database server

 ### Resolving connection issues
-If you have issues connecting to either host, you might need to configure firewall and SELinux rules to allow the hosts to communicate with each other.
+If you have issues connecting to either host, first ping the other host to make sure it's reachable.
+You also might need to allow connections from one host to another by modifying firewall and SELinux rules (if you use SELinux).

 <h2 id="instgde-prereq-mysql-remote-create">Create the remote connection</h2>
 To create a remote connection: